 Ticket sorting

 The standard omnichannel routing logic assigns work to agents in order of priority and routing eligibility timestamp (commonly when the ticket is created).
 However, in some cases, it's preferable to assign work in order of least time until an service level agreement (SLA) breach.
+Sorting tickets by SLA is available on Growth plans and above for Zendesk Suite, and Professional plans and above for Zendesk Support, Talk, and Chat.

 If you decide to order work by SLA breach times, tickets are ordered by nearness to SLA breach, beginning with those that have already breached and followed by tickets with upcoming breach times.
 All tickets with an SLA are prioritized over those without; tickets that aren't subject to an SLA are sorted behind all SLA-related tickets based on their priority and routing eligibility timestamp.